Approaches to therapy

 Anxiety

-If you are seeking therapy for an overwhelming presence of anxiety or panic in your life, my approach would be to first equip you with the tools you need to better manage your anxiety and or panic and bring the “baseline” of anxiety down.
-We might work on specific grounding techniques, mindfulness, and somatic (meaning body-based) practices.
+If you're seeking therapy for overwhelming anxiety or panic, my approach starts with equipping you with the tools to better manage these feelings and bring your "baseline" anxiety down.
+We may work on grounding techniques and distress tolerance practices to help you feel more in control.

 Relational issues

 In my practice, I provide a safe, supportive space for individuals and couples facing relationship challenges.
-As psychotherapist Esther Perel aptly says, "the quality of our lives depends on the quality of our relationships."
+As Esther Perel wisely says, "The quality of our lives depends on the quality of our relationships."

-Through Psychodynamic interventions and empathic listening, I empower clients to understand their emotions, communicate effectively, and build healthier, more fulfilling connections.
+Using psychodynamic interventions and empathic listening, I help clients better understand their emotions, improve communication, and build healthier, more fulfilling connections.

-For those navigating the end of a relationship—whether through breakup, divorce, or separation—I offer dedicated support tailored to this unique and often painful journey.
-I also provide specialized support for individuals recovering from emotional and narcissistic abuse, helping them process complex emotions, rebuild self-esteem, and reclaim their sense of self in a compassionate, judgment-free space.
+For those navigating the end of a relationship—whether through a breakup, divorce, or separation—I offer tailored support to guide you through this often painful process.
+I also specialize in supporting individuals recovering from emotional or narcissistic abuse, helping you process complex emotions, rebuild self-esteem, and reclaim your sense of self in a compassionate environment.